grmlin/watched/README.md

 - **Always use the ` added`, `removed` and `changed` events!** The node lists are live and bound to changes in the dom, but never called synchronously after the dom changed (see debouncing above).

-- **The fallback is slower than native!** It uses a intervall to scan for changes.
+- **The fallback is slower than native!** It uses an intervall to scan for changes.
 It's not a good idea to do this too often, so the current timeout is set to 500ms.

 - **The magic might become expensive!** You better not use hundreds of live nodelists, they will all be updated and the queries re-evaluated in the background, when the dom changes!